12 Things You Should Never Vacuum

 Dead leaves and flowers that fall off houseplants could easily clog your machine.
-Pick them up by hand instead.
+Pick them up by hand or sweep them instead.

 Sucking up fireplace ash with a vacuum is basically the opposite of cleaning.
 The particles are so fine that they could get blown out the back of the machine and right into the air.
-Good Housekeeping suggests covering them with wet coffee grounds before sweeping them up so you don’t inhale any potentially harmful dust.
+Try covering them with wet coffee grounds before sweeping them up so you don’t inhale any of the potentially harmful particles.

 Home renovations are a big undertaking, but don’t try to breeze through the cleanup with a vacuum.
 Like fireplace ash, construction debris is made up of fine particles that can burn out the motor or get released back into the air.
 Sweep it all up to keep your vacuum—and yourself—safe.

 These are things you probably wouldn’t vacuum up on purpose.
 That’s why it’s extra important for you to check your floors before your hit that power button, especially if you have young kids.
-Small objects that get sucked up could break into pieces, cut the bag, or wreck the vacuum’s motor—or do all three.
+Small objects that get sucked up could break into pieces, shred the filter bag, or wreck the vacuum’s motor.

-Vacuuming up liquids is dangerous, plain and simple.
-You could be electrocuted.
+Vacuuming up liquids is an expensive mistake.
 At the very least, the machine will undergo certain damage.
-Investing in a wet/dry vacuum designed to handle these problems is one solution, but there are plenty of other ways to clean spilled liquid: a mop, almost any Swiffer product, paper towels, regular towels, washcloths—you get the idea.
+Investing in a wet/dry vacuum designed to handle these problems is one solution, but there are plenty of other ways to clean spilled liquid: a mop, almost any Swiffer-type product, paper towels, regular towels, washcloths—you get the idea.

 It may not seem like a big deal to quickly vacuum over a cord so you can get that hard-to-reach corner, but it is.
-The vacuum can break apart the cord’s exterior and eventually expose the dangerous wires inside.
+Over time, the vacuum can break apart the cord’s exterior and eventually expose the dangerous wires inside.
 Cords for vacuums themselves are usually more heavy duty, but they can suffer the same damage.

 As someone with long, thick locks that shed constantly, I can honestly say vacuuming large amounts of hair just isn’t worth it.
 It clogs up the machine, and you’ll need to fish it all out just to make the vacuum work properly again.
 Gross.
-Save yourself time and extra effort by sweeping it up or, if it’s on a rug or carpet, just use your hands.
+Save yourself time and extra effort by sweeping it up.

-Cleaning up broken glass is always a precarious situation, we get it.
-But copping out by doing the job with a vacuum can ruin the inside of your machine.
-Then you won’t be able to vacuum anything.
+Cleaning up broken glass is always a precarious, but copping out by doing the job with a vacuum can ruin the inside of your machine.
 Throw away big pieces by hand (wear thick gloves if you’re afraid of getting cut) or just sweep it all up.